michellemcone/acs-engine/examples/vnet/README.md

 ## Overview

-These examples show you how to build a customized Docker enabled cluster on Microsoft Azure where you can provide your own VNET.
+These examples show you how to build a customized Kubernetes cluster on Microsoft Azure where you can provide your own VNET.

 To try: